-20.9.
+BACK TO TABLE OF CONTENTS 15 Legislative text Article 20 - Requirements relating to simplicity 20.9.
 The underlying exposures shall not include any securitisation position.

-15. The underlying exposures shall not include any securitisation position.

-See statement is 2.2.13 and 2.2.14 that << The Receivables do not include transferable securities, as definition in point (44) of Article 4(1) of Directive 2014/65/EU nor any securitization position, whether traded or not>>.

-See also statement in 3.4.4.1 that << The only permitted investment by the Fund shall be the amounts deposited into the Treasury Account.>>.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-No resecuritisation (Article 20(9))

-- 31. The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cases or for resecuritisation as specified in Regulation (EU) 2017/2402.
-This is a lesson learnt from the financial crisis, when resecuritisations were structured into highly leveraged structures in which notes of lower credit quality could be re-packaged and credit enhanced, resulting in transactions whereby small changes in the credit performance of the underlying assets had severe impacts on the credit quality of the resecuritisation bonds.
-The modelling of the credit risk arising in these bonds proved very difficult, also due to high levels of correlations arising in the resulting structures. - 32.
-The criterion is deemed sufficiently clear and does not require any further clarification.
+STS criteria 15.
+The underlying exposures shall not include any securitisation position.
+Yes Verified?
+PCS Comment See specific statements in "Home Loan Eligibility Criteria", last paragraph, stating that << For the avoidance of doubt, (i) the Home Loans do not include transferable securities, as defined in point (44) of Article 4(1) of Directive 2014/65/EU nor any securitisation position nor any derivatives and (ii) no guarantor (other than, where applicable, the Home Loan Guarantors) has been taken into account for the purpose of assessing compliance with the Home Loan Eligibility Criteria.>>.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale No resecuritisation (Article 20(9)) 31.
+The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cases or for resecuritisation as specified in Regulation (EU) 2017/2402.
+This is a lesson learnt from the financial crisis, when resecuritisations were structured into highly leveraged structures in which notes of lower credit quality could be re-packaged and credit enhanced, resulting in transactions whereby small changes in the credit performance of the underlying assets had severe impacts on the credit guality of the resecuritisation bonds.
+The modelling of the credit risk arising in these bonds proved very difficult, also due to high levels of correlations arising in the resulting structures.
+32. The criterion is deemed sufficiently clear and does not require any further clarification.
+EBA Final non-ABCP STS Guidelines

-20.10.
-The underlying exposures shall be originated in the originator or original lender's business pursuant to underwriting standards that are no less stringent than those that the originator or original lender applied at the time of origination to similar exposures that are not securitised.

-16. The underlying exposures shall be originated in the ordinary course of the originator's or original lender's business.

-See §(1) in Section 2.2.8 (Indication of representations and warranties given to the Issuer relating to the assets) - sub 2 (The Originator in relation to the Loans and to the Receivables assigned to the Fund), where it is represented <<(1) That the grant of the Loans and all aspects relating thereto are ordinary actions in the course of its business and are and will be at arm's length>>.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-33. The objective of the criterion specified in the first subparagraph of Article 20(10) is to prevent cherry picking and to ensure that the exposures that are to be securitised do not belong to exposure types that are outside the ordinary business of the originator, i.e. types of exposures in which the originator or original lender may have less expertise and/or interest at stake.
+BACK TO TABLE OF CONTENTS 16 Legislative text Article 20 - Requirements relating to simplicity 20.10.
+The underlying exposures shall be originated in the ordinary course of the originator's or original lender's business pursuant to underwriting standards that are no less stringent than those that the originator or original lender applied at the time of origination to similar exposures that are not securitised.
+STS criteria 16.
+The underlying exposures shall be originated in the ordinary course of the originator's or original lender's business.
+Verified?
+Yes PCS Comment See "Home Loan Eligibility Criteria", §(a).
+In particular, it is required that <<(a) the Home Loan has been originated in its ordinary course of business by an original lender with an expertise of at least 5 years in originating exposures of a similar nature as the Home Loan, being either the Seller or any other entity of the BPCE Group which has transferred the Home Loan to the Seller through merger [...]:>>.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Underwriting standards (Article 20(10)) 33.
+The objective of the criterion specified in the first subparagraph of Article 20(10) is to prevent cherry picking and to ensure that the exposures that are to be securitised do not belong to exposure types that are outside the ordinary business of the originator, i.e. types of exposures in which the originator or original lender may have less expertise and/or interest at stake.
 This criterion is focused on disclosure of changes to the underwriting standards and aims to help the investors assess the underwriting standards pursuant to which the exposures transferred into securitisation have been originated.
+EBA Final non-ABCP STS Guidelines